 Writing for the Harvard Business Review, Vineet Nayarm, a business executive and author of “Employees First, Customers Second,” points out differences between managers and leaders.
 Among them:

 Also, managers control a group or set of entities to accomplish a goal.
-In contrast, leaders influence, motivate, and enable others to contribute toward organizational success.
-Influence and inspiration separate leaders from managers, not power and control.
+In contrast, leaders influence, motivate, and enable others to contribute toward organizational success—influence and inspiration separate leaders from managers, not power and control.

 Become a leader

-Be honest: Being honest with your team earns their respect and trust.
+Being honest with your team earns their respect and trust.
 If there are issues or problems with your spa or massage practice that your team should know about, share what you feel is appropriate.
 Also, be honest when you are giving someone feedback.
-You don’t need to be overly critical, but most people want to do the best they can and so value honest feedback.
+You don’t need to be overly critical, but most people want to do the best they can and value honest feedback.

-Give credit when due: Give credit for a job well done.
+Give credit for a job well done.
 Acknowledging good work motivates your team to strive to continue to do better.

 You can’t grow your business alone.
 That’s why you need an inspired and empowered team to help make decisions and bring new ideas to the table.
 Becoming a leader helps develop that kind of team.